zacharytang/addressbook-level4/collated/main/April0616.md

     }

     /**
-     * Generate the Successful Message accordingly.
+     * Generates the successful Message accordingly.
      * @param personToRemark
      * @return successful message for adding remark if the remark string is not empty.
      */